ArmanGrewal007/armangrewal007-py/README.md

 </div>

 > [!WARNING]
-> Links and emojis will not be working for Windows users, because PowerShell does not support that (Switch to a better OS 😢)
+> Links🔗 and emojis🤡 will NOT be working for Windows users, because `PowerShell` doesn't support that ...
+(Switch to a better OS 😢)

 ## Steps to install